IzanVentura/Raspberry-conference-device/README.md

 ```bash
 kodi
 ```
-* At the moment the first time chromium opens it might be pretty slow but then it should work fine
+* At the moment the first time chromium opens it is very slow but after a minute it should work fine
 * If in the dashboard the meeting doesn't open make sure the link it is in the location, description or the google meet and be careful if there are multiple links on the event(The script just picks the first).
 ## Usage